daniel-alpizar/hedging_strategies/README.md

 # Financial Engineering: Hedging Strategies

+This repository contains a Python implementation and an R Markdown report on financial engineering techniques focusing on options hedging strategies.
+It explores several hedging approaches using Greek parameters to mitigate risks associated with options positions.

 ## Overview

-This project delves into the sophisticated world of financial engineering, with a keen focus on hedging strategies.
-It aims to elucidate various hedging techniques, leveraging options trading, and the application of Greek parameters in risk management.
-This work provides both theoretical frameworks and practical examples, employing real-world data to illustrate key concepts.
+The project demonstrates the use of Delta, Gamma, Vega, and other Greeks to develop hedging strategies that minimize the risk exposure of options positions.
+Through practical examples, including a case study with Nvidia Corporation's stock, it offers insights into Delta Hedging, Delta-Gamma Hedging, and Delta-Vega Hedging strategies.

-## Contents
+## Repository Contents

-- **Hedging**: Introduction to hedging and its significance in financial risk management.
+- `financial_engeneering_hedging_strategies.py`: A Python script that implements various options hedging strategies using the Black-Scholes model.
+It calculates the necessary positions in the underlying asset and other options to achieve Delta neutrality, Delta-Gamma neutrality, and Delta-Vega neutrality.
+- `financial_engeneering_hedging_strategies.rmd`: A detailed report that knits the output from the R markdown analysis, including theoretical background on hedging strategies, explanation of Greek parameters, and examples with real data.

+## Features

-- **Hedging Options Positions**: Strategies for effective hedging in options trading.
+- Implementation of the Black-Scholes model for options pricing.
-- **Greek Parameters**: Exploration of Delta, Gamma, Vega, and their roles in options trading.
+- Calculation of Greek parameters: Delta, Gamma, Vega, Theta, and Rho.
-- **Delta Hedging**: In-depth look at Delta hedging techniques.
+- Strategies to achieve Delta-neutral, Delta-Gamma-neutral, and Delta-Vega-neutral portfolios.
-- **Example with Real Data**: Practical application of hedging strategies using real market data.
+- Example with real data demonstrating the application of these strategies.
-- **Delta-Gamma Hedging & Delta-Vega Hedging**: Advanced hedging strategies considering the option's sensitivity to the underlying asset's price and volatility.
-- **Applications of Hedging with Options**: Broader applications and implications of hedging strategies in financial markets.
-- **References**: A comprehensive list of references and sources.

-## How to Use
-This project is presented as an R Markdown document.
-To run and explore the analyses:
-1. Ensure you have R and RStudio installed.
-2. Clone this repository to your local machine.
-3. Open `Project.Rmd` in RStudio.
-4. Install required R packages mentioned in the setup section of the document.
-5. Run the document to compile it into a PDF file, which includes all analyses and outputs.

-## Dependencies
+## Getting Started

+To run the Python script, ensure you have Python installed on your system along with the required libraries:
+- NumPy
+- Pandas
+- Matplotlib
+- Seaborn
+- SciPy

+To run the R markdown script, ensure you have installed:
 - R (Version 4.3.1 or higher)
 - RStudio (Recommended for ease of use)
 - Specific R packages: `knitr`, `ggplot2`